 Think about biting into cake.

-Visual experience becomes primeval and abstract, drawing upon elements of guilty pleasure.
-I am both attracted and repulsed by Marie Antoinette – by her being spoiled, rich, and lazy.
+I am both attracted and repulsed by Marie Antoinette – by how spoiled, pampered, and rich she was.
 When she died, her last words were an apology to her executioner; so although she was surrounded by guilt and pleasure, she still maintained her humanity.
 I identify with her in a way.

 My work reflects an indulgence and overload of beauty.
 They challenge the conventional symbolism imposed on flowers as professions of love (and only the good parts of love).
-They acknowledge that love is complicated, and ephemeral.
+They acknowledge that love is complicated and ephemeral.
 They are missions to find my visual happiness.
-From a more superficial standpoint, the forms are an outlet through which the glazing process takes shape and elevates, cashing in on the frivolity that flowers themselves have.
-They are cyclical: relating to and then opposing themselves, asking for a moment of reflective vulnerability from their audience.
+Every piece challenges frivolity, teases guilty pleasure, and asks for a moment of reflective vulnerability from their audience.

 Recently graduated from Alfred University, I have found how much I depend on the society of ceramicists and the chain of personal connections the art community provides.
 I have worked as an artist assistant, a counselor, art director, costumer, tour guide, figure model, and an art history tutor.
 My main interest is to stay in the art community as I promote my own art practice.
 Through interpersonal sharing of experiences, advice, and opportunity, I have grown as an artist and an art citizen.
 I value growth and learning through giving back.